digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 1. use a trim removal tool or a small flat head screwdriver to remove the speaker cover(s) on the shelf
 1. remove the 4 screws holding the speaker into place and unplug the speaker(s) from the wiring loom
 1. do one of the following:
-    - if keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
+    - If keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
-    - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom, noting that the wire in the loom with a black line in it is *always* negative
+    - If modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom, noting that the wire in the loom with a black line in it is *always* negative

     Regardless of method used, note:
     - On the [plug](#plug), the top connection (horizontal pin) is the negative
-    - if you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection
+    - If you are comfortable with a soldering iron, adding a little bit of solder to the connector pin before inserting it into the housing makes for a stronger connection

     ![example speaker loom](./speaker-loom-kenwood.jpg)